 Avoid Hitting Send When You're Upset

 After an upsetting situation or interaction, what we need is a cooling down period.
-Email and messaging does not lend itself to this; it's instantaneous by design.
-Instead once you've calmed down, call or visit the individual to discuss the situation.
+Email and messaging do not lend themselves to this; it's instantaneous by design.
+Instead, once you've calmed down, call or visit the individual to discuss the situation.
 If you are on the receiving end of a scathing email, avoid the urge to reply.
 Give yourself time to calm down and then call the person and ask to discuss face-to-face.

 In the future, decide in advance that you will never use email or messaging when you are upset.
 Make this a non-negotiable pact with yourself.